- Institutional Review Board (IRB)

 General Questions About Submitting to the IRB

 A: The IRB staff is happy to help!
-Please contact the IRB office if you or your research group would like to arrange for an IRB staff member to provide an educational session.
+Please contact the IRB if you or your research group would like to arrange for an IRB staff member to provide an educational session.
 IRB Coordinators are assigned to support specific departments.
 Please refer to the Coordinator Assignments to determine who supports your unit.
 In addition, the IRB hosts 101 courses designed for new investigators.
 A schedule is available on the Training and Education page of the website.

 To generally reach the IRB Office, e-mail email@example.com or call the IRB office at 977-7744.

 A: All faculty, staff and students at Saint Louis University conducting research involving human subjects must submit their research protocol to the IRB for review and approval prior to commencing the project.
 In order to assist investigators in deciding whether a planned activity constitutes as research involving human subjects, the IRB has created the educational brochure, "Is Your Project Human Subjects Research?
 A Guide for Investigators" and a Human Subjects Research Determination Checklist to assist in determinations.
-For official determinations of whether IRB submission is required, complete the SLU IRB Human Subjects Research Determinations Form.
+If uncertain, or for official determinations of whether IRB submission is required, complete the SLU IRB Human Subjects Research Determinations Form.

 Q3: Does my submission have to be submitted by a meeting deadline?

 A: Full board applications must be submitted by the deadline to be assigned to the next IRB meeting.
 Exempt and expedited submissions do not - they are reviewed as submitted.

 A: In some departments/schools, there is a Protocol Preparation Committee (PPC) that conducts Scientific Review of protocols prior to submission to the IRB.
 A list of PPC contacts is available on our website.
 If your department or school has a PPC, you must submit your protocol to the PPC for review prior to submitting to the IRB.
 The PPC will review your protocol for scientific merit and adherence to IRB instructions.
 This process is built into eIRB.